Are you making these 3 common mistakes on your homepage?

 First one is social media links.
 This drives me absolutely crazy!
 It’s such hard work to get people to come all the way over to your website.
 It’s a lot of hustle involved in getting people all the way to your site.

 The worst thing you can do is send them away immediately.
-Very often you see social media links and centre of a homepage and all the way through the website because people want to build a following on social media.
+Very often you see social media links at the centre of a homepage and all the way through the website because people want to build a following on social media.

 Mistake #2 – Information overload